 The elements of tea involved many props and pieces.
-The still life, pictured at the left and painted by Swiss artist Jean-Étienne Liotard, depicts the typical elements used for tea in the eighteenth century.
+The still life, pictured below painted by Swiss artist Jean-Étienne Liotard, depicts the typical elements found in teas sets and used for tea in the eighteenth century.
 Starting on the left-hand side and working around clockwise, the painting shows: teapot, tea caddy, two tea cups and matching saucers, slop bowl, sugar tongs and sugar bowl, cream jug, three tea cups and saucers, and in the center a plate of bread and butter.

 When tea was introduced to the English in the mid 1600s, the English drank it using the traditional handleless bowls the Chinese used and referred to as a “dish of tea” rather than a cup.
 The handleless bowls were about half as large as teacups are now.
 They held just a few sips, “anything from two or three elegantly sipped mouthfuls to two or three tablespoons.”
 Interestingly, coffee cups had always been larger and straight-sided in comparison to the smaller, curved teacups, and they gained a handle before teacups.

 The handle for the English teacup was adapted from the handle used on “posset” cups.
 (Posset cups served as containers for hot spiced medieval drinks of curdled milk mixed with wine or ale, and these cups acquired handles to prevent injury to sensitive fingers.)
 Teacup handles did not appear until the nineteenth century, and, by the late 1800s, there were many teacup choices.
 That is perhaps why The Delineator noted that the best type of teacup was one without “a fluted, fancy edge.
 The cup that is quite comfortable is broad both at top and bottom — a dumpy affair, in fact — and sits firmly in its saucer, making an accident almost impossible.”